fullstackenviormentss/Markov_text/README.md

 A good `to_read.txt` to try is [this shakespear play](https://ocw.mit.edu/ans7870/6/6.006/s08/lecturenotes/files/t8.shakespeare.txt).
 Before using it, I would remove the copyright warnings (they appear throughout the text)

 There are thousands of plaintext books available [here](https://www.gutenberg.org/wiki/Main_Page)

+You can find plaintext transcripts of films and TV series [here](https://www.springfieldspringfield.co.uk)